whitecatboard/Lua-RTOS-ESP32/README.md

 3. In the bottom layer there is a hardware abstraction layer, which talk directly with the platform hardware.

-Porting LuaOS to other platforms is only necessary to write the code for the bottom layer, because the top and the middle layer are the same for all platforms.
+For porting LuaOS to other platforms is only necessary to write the code for the bottom layer, because the top and the middle layer are the same for all platforms.